django-cms/django-cms-quickstart/user-guide/source/tutorial/06-content.rst

 Optional fields
 ===============
 * **Menu title**: If set this is used in your site's navigation menu otherwise the title field of the page is used.
-This usefull if the entire title is too long to be used in navigation.
+This useful if the entire title is too long to be used in navigation.
 For example, the title "Partner Company:Our Story" will be far too long to work well in the navigation menu, especially for your users on smartphones.
 "Our Story" would make a more appropriate menu title.
 * **Page title**: If set it replaces the title which is displayed in search engine results and in the browser tab.

 Brief review of the different title fields